Julian McMahon

-Julian Dana William McMahon (27 July 1968 – 2 July 2025) was an Australian-American actor.
-He was the only son of Sir William McMahon, a former Prime Minister of Australia.
-He was best known for his roles as Ben Lucini in Home and Away, Detective John Grant in Profiler, Cole Turner in Charmed, Dr. Christian Troy in Nip/Tuck, Doctor Doom in the Fantastic Four duology, Jonah in Runaways and Jess LaCroix in FBI: Most Wanted.
-His other films include Premonition, Red, and The Surfer.
+Julian Dana William McMahon (Note: /məkˈmɑːn/ mək-MAHN) (27 July 1968 – 2 July 2025) was an Australian and American actor.
+He was the only son of William McMahon, a former prime minister of Australia.
+He was known for his television roles as Ben Lucini in Home and Away, Detective John Grant in Profiler, Cole Turner in Charmed, Dr. Christian Troy in Nip/Tuck and Jess LaCroix in FBI: Most Wanted.
+His film roles include Doctor Doom in the Fantastic Four duology, Premonition, Red, and The Surfer.
 For his performance in Nip/Tuck, McMahon was nominated for the Golden Globe for Best Actor in a Television Drama Series.